TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 5.9.4.2 =
+* Fix for new functionality introduced in 5.9.4.2 when using HTML Get with category names method

 = 5.9.4.1 =
 * Added new option for category drop-down list to go directly to selection without needed visitor to press Go button